lloladey/s3putalert/README.md

      - Create a Topic Name for example:'s3put'
      - Click 'Create topic'
      - Create subscription. select the 'topic arn' you just created.
-     - Under 'protocol' select 'Email-JSON'
+     - Under 'protocol' select 'Email'
      - Under 'Endpoint' select the email of the security team that will be receiving the alert

 Next step will be to go to lambda and start to execute the code that has been provided in the s3alert.py!